Vilucas/42sh/README.md

 # 42sh
 Feature-rich unix shell built in C.

-Built in a month in mid 2018
+Built in a month in mid 2018.

-Lack of comments but very clean code for something done in freshman year
+Lack of comments but clean code for something done in our first year at 42

 # Principal objectives for the project: